Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 - How many cups can it brew at the same time?
 2 cups

-- Milk frothing wand: Rich quality is possible with the use of the milk frothing wand.
-Although the wand is a bit short, it does move at 360 degrees and steams up milk nicely.
+- Milk frothing steam wand: Rich quality is possible with the use of the milk frothing wand.
+Although the steam wand is a bit short, it does move at 360 degrees and steams up milk nicely.
 Silky, smooth, and delicious are just three things that come to mind once you sip your favorite flavor espresso.

 - Double temperature control: This accurate temperature control feature allows you to brew coffee and steam milk separately at the perfect temperature.
 Not too hot and not too cold, but just right where you want it.